tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   # Enable the X11 windowing system.
   services.xserver.enable = true;
   services.xserver.desktopManager.xfce.enable = true;

+  # Enable NetworkManager under XFCE so Wi-Fi is easily configurable.
+  # If you enable these, do not enable networking.wireless!
+  networking.networkmanager.enable = true;
+  programs.nm-applet.enable = true;
 ```

 Once you are happy with your initial configuration, install the system.
 This will also have to download a large amount of data.
-If there are SSL errors, wait a minute or so for the time to be set correctly over the network.
+If there are SSL errors, run the command `systemctl restart systemd-timesyncd` to set the time over the network.

 If there are any other errors, you can edit the configuration and safely re-run the command.
 You will be asked to set a root password as the final step.
 If this fails (for example if you type the password incorrectly), you can still re-run the command safely.
 Once complete, you can reboot the system.

 ```
 nixos$ sudo nixos-install